roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 **

 I take game one by slowly grinding him down with Iguanar damage.
 I lose game two (I forget how).
 In game three my 16-land count catches up with me and I finally got manascrewed.
-I mulliganned a five-lander with no action (big mistake apparently) into a six-card, one land hand into a five-card, two-land hand that didn&#8217;t give me the third land.
+I mulliganned a five-lander with no action (big mistake apparently) into a six-card, one land hand into a five-card, two-land hand that didn&'t give me the third land.

 Final standing: 3-4 matches, 7-9 games.

 Well, at this point I can safely say I should have dropped after round four.
 I could have spent that time playing Fallout 3!
 Hopefully I can do better on the next PTQ.

-On a side note, it seems I&#8217;m getting more blog readers, as more people are mentioning it at tournaments.
+On a side note, it seems I&'m getting more blog readers, as more people are mentioning it at tournaments.
 To my faithful readers: feel free to post comments and tell me how I can improve my game!
 It would be much obliged!

  [1]: http://magiccards.info/autocard.php?card=Battlegrace Angel
  [2]: http://magiccards.info/autocard.php?card=Tezzeret the Seeker